EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ```

 ## Tenant Request
 To create a tenant in EdgeNet it is required to first create a tenant request.
 The request should contain the tenant and admin of the tenant's contact information.
 To create a tenant we recommend to follow the tenant registration tutorial.
-The open API scheme is given below as a yaml file.
+The OpenAPI scheme is given below as a yaml file.

 Note that the admission control mechanism prevents `tenant requests` to be created with the field `approved: true`.